Swedish Riksbank holds course, no rush to exit pandemic policies - NewsBreak

 NORWAY FIRST

-With the effects of the pandemic ebbing, central banks around the world are facing tough decisions about when to start weaning economies off emergency support amid uncertainty about whether high inflation readings are signs of longer-term price pressure or just temporary effects.
+With the effects of the pandemic ebbing and inflation picking up, central banks around the world are facing tough decisions about when to start weaning economies off emergency support. read more

+Inflation in Sweden hit 2.4% in August and is likely to top 3% in the coming months before easing back again next year.

+The Riksbank could tighten policy if inflation were to risk overshooting the target significantly and persistently, but an undershoot would be trickier to deal with, Ingves said.

+"In that case we are talking about negative rates or some such and many people are uncomfortable with that," Ingves said.

-Norway is likely to be the first among the G10 group of developed economies to pull the trigger on Sept.
-23, beginning a series of rate hikes.
+Norway is likely to be the first among the G10 group of developed economies to pull the rate trigger, with markets expecting it to begin a series of hikes on Sept.
+23.

 The U.S. Federal Reserve could begin reducing its bond purchases later this year.